 On January 25, 1978, 2.4 inches of snow fell.
 Everything stops in Memphis when it snows that much.
 The three of us became tired of dorm life.
 I never forgot that all of us walked over the bridge on Summer Avenue in the snow.
 Val, Bridgette, and I headed to a restaurant on Summer.
 The restaurant had a small window.
 You had to press a buzzer to enter.
 We ate pizza, then left.

 At one time or another, each of us wanted to go home.
 Often, we didn’t want to go alone.
 One or more of us was usually willing to make the trip.

-It must have been 3 am one time when Bredgette decided we needed to go to New Orleans.
+It must have been 3 am one time when Bridgette decided we needed to go to New Orleans.
 Val – No. I don’t have time to get ready.

-Bridgette knew someone else that lived in Baton Rougeor was it Sheveport.
+Bridgette knew someone else that lived in Baton Rouge was it Shreveport.
 Yes!

 Destiny the Big Easy or Bust My Britches – Absolutely Spectacular